SENG480/course/lectures/Admin.md

 *This will be an ongoing set of admin notes and policy releases.*

+# 2/8/18

+Assignment 1 is now due Sunday at midnight.

+We will spend 30 minutes or so listening to project updates.

+By this point in the term you should have the following done:

+- good sense of stakeholders, and the project business goals
+- understanding of underlying architecture drivers
+- have the code running and installed on everyone's machine
+- have 2-3 people who have a deep knowledge of what the components of the codebase are.
+Here is an example.
+- be starting to select key views you want to present for M3/4.
+(Service?
+Client Server?
+How would we characterize the architecture style?)
+- take the scenarios you identified in M2 and begin walking through the architecture.
+How would it work?
+- identify some obvious use cases to trace the behavior of the system (e.g. login, simple robot task, running a ML training run)
+- use tools: cloc, Understand, Codescene

+## Updates
+1. what is the project you are working on and why is it interesting.
+2. how are you making progress on the code understanding: tools, work assignment, compile/run.
+3. any problems you are having or need help with (technical)

+After the presentations we will discuss the midterm, and finish class with a peer evaluation exercise.

+## Midterm:
+- 4 questions, 2 read code/read diagram, 2 read a case.
+Choose one of each.
+- long answer/diagramming questions.
+- read code in Java or Python, read diagrams (possibly UML, always with a key)
+- know business rules, architecture drivers, quality attribute scenarios, module and C&C views, and behavior models.
+- open textbook and notes.
+No phones/laptops.

-# 1/8/17
+# 1/8/18
 - Slack and Github
 - Joining and leaving class - do it soon so teams can stabilize
-- Behavior - devices are fine, but they should be used for class - Slack, checkng references, etc. Please take convos outside if you have to chat/answer phone/check Facebook.
+- Behavior - devices are fine, but they should be used for class - Slack, checking references, etc. Please take convos outside if you have to chat/answer phone/check Facebook.
 Incidentally I read that the average worker checks social media 3x an hour which is bananas.
 - I want to start on time.
 If you miss a bus, no problem, but don't make it a habit.
 - Mental health and respect.
 This class will be conducted like I would expect any workplace to function: respect for each other's opinions and ideas.
 The UVIC and CSC department policies will be applied where necessary.
 - There aren't stupid questions.
 If you come to my office, or ask me in class, I promise to try my best to respect what you are saying and answer no matter what the question.
 I may not have an answer though.